C4ptainCrunch/thesis/source/index.rst

 ------------

 In addition algorithms listed above, we also implement two most basic agents: a random and a greedy player.
-While not having any interest per se due to their simplicity and low strength, these wille serve us later as a baseline to compare their strength to some more advanced algorithms.
+While not having any interest per se due to their simplicity and low strength, these will serve us later as a baseline to compare their strength to some more advanced algorithms.

 The first agent is the most simple we can think of and does not use any intelligence at all: it lists all the legal actions it can play and chooses one uniformly at random.